What’s a wife to do when her husband doesn’t lead?

 4. Don’t feel like you have to shield your husband

-You don’t have to shout about your husband’s lack of leadership, but don’t feel like you have to cover it up with everyone especially with a mentor or a good friend.
+Don’t shout about your husband’s lack of leadership from the rooftops.
+But in the same breath, don’t feel like you have to cover it up with everyone especially with a mentor or a good friend.

 Sometimes we don’t change until the pain of not changing is worse than the pain of staying the same.
 If he’s doesn’t go to church, his friends might notice that; don’t feel bad if they come by and ask where he’s been.